Skip to main content

 Liquid blush is appealing because it seems easy to apply, but there’s also a little technique to it.

-Step 3: blend.
+Step 3: Blend!
 If you’re wearing minimal makeup, blending with your fingers can be easy enough.
 Otherwise, an angled blush brush can help spread the product without moving your foundation.
-Whatever method you use, start in the innermost corner of your blush and blend outward, toward your ears.
+Whichever method you use, start in the innermost corner of your blush and blend outward, toward your ears.

 Liquid blush ingredients

-If you’ve been burned in the past by bad liquid blushes that broke you out — I feel you.
-The blushes I chose are unlikely to cause breakouts because they’re free of comedogenic (pore-clogging) ingredients.
+If you’ve been burned in the past by bad liquid blushes that broke you out—we feel you.
+The blushes we chose are unlikely to cause breakouts because they’re free of comedogenic (pore-clogging) ingredients.
 They’re also free of common skin irritants, so they’re good options if you’ve got sensitive skin.
-Based on my research, these are the top two ingredients I’d avoid when it comes to liquid blush:
+Based on our research, these are the top two ingredients we’d avoid when it comes to liquid blush:

 Keep in mind that, the higher an ingredient is on the list, the higher its concentration in the product (and, for what it’s worth, synthetic pigments are usually one of the last ingredients).
 It’s possible to have products with supposedly “bad” ingredients that work just fine for you.
 At the end of the day, makeup is totally subjective, and everyone’s skin is unique.